Wacom Feel™ Multi-Touch API

 Sensitivity:

 Pointer to an array sensitivity values.
-The size of the Sensitivity block is ElementCount * sizeof(unsigned short).
-The location of each point is calculated as (Y * ScanSizeX) + X.
+The size of the Sensitivity block is

 This structure represents a hit test rectangle.
+For opaque tablets (such as Intuos), the

 typedef struct WacomMTHitRect